Xtreamly-Team/xtreamly-hedera/README.md

 - Calling autoTrade and passing the amounts of each tokens to trade.
 Based on the direction one of tokens with the amout specified would be swapped for the other at the market rate.
 If the signal is none, no swap happens

 A fully functional system can extend the trader contract to add security measures and extend the trading logic to include stop loss, twap, etc.

+For developing this project we've leveraged these parts of Hedera ecosystem:
+- Hedera Token Service (HTS) for creating and updating signals NFT
+- Hedera EVM smart contract for developing the auto trader smart contract and interaction with other DeFi smart contracts (aka Composibility)
+- Saucerswap as the leading DeX on Hedera to execute trades (aka swap tokens)

 ## Repository structure